Estimated reading time: 7 minutes

 Support for Female HVAC Technicians

 There is an entire organization in place to support women in the HVAC field!
-Women in HVACR offers support and nourishment for women in this trade.
+Women in HVACR offer support and nourishment for women in this trade.

 - Networking Opportunities

 The current president of Women in HVACR, Danielle Putnam aims to break the stereotype that this group is just a social club.
-She wants to unite the women of this trade so that everyone, no matter where you are on your career path, can succeed and feel supported.
+She wants to unite the women of this trade so that everyone, no matter where they are on their career path, can succeed and feel supported.

 How to Become an HVAC Technician

 The job outlook for HVAC technicians is looking good.

 According to the BLS, as of November 2019, the number of openings in this field is expected to grow by 13% over the next 5 years alone!

 - In most states, you need to have a High School diploma (or the equivalent).
 If you’re still in school, focus on the sciences, mathematics, and shop classes; as these will help you be successful.